mariosorianojr/about/publications.md

 <br /><br />

 ### Service - Peer review
-I have reviewed manuscripts for *Environmental Science: Processes & Impacts, Climatic Change,* and *Regional Environmental Change.* I provide peer feedback to manuscripts in preparation by graduate students and postdoctoral scholars across all scientific disciplines as a McDougal-Poorvu Writing Fellow at the Yale Poorvu Center's Graduate Writing Laboratory.
+I have reviewed manuscripts for *Environmental Science: Processes & Impacts, Climatic Change,* *Regional Environmental Change* and *Resources, Conservation & Recycling.* I provide peer feedback to manuscripts in preparation by graduate students and postdoctoral scholars across all scientific disciplines as a McDougal-Poorvu Writing Fellow at the Yale Poorvu Center's Graduate Writing Laboratory.
 <br /><br />

 ### Service - Editorships